davidde/notes/git.md

   * **Annotated tags**:
     An annotated tag is stored as a full object in the Git database; it is checksummed, contains the tagger name, email, date and tagging message.
-    It is also the type that [npm version](./bash.md#-npm-) creates.
+    This is the type that [npm version](./bash.md#-npm-) creates.

+    > Even though there is currently no way to create annotated tags from the Github UI,
+    > they're still recommended for the added information.
+This means you'll have to create them
+    > from the command line and push them to Github with e.g. `git push --tags`.

-    Create an annotated tag with:
+    **=> Create an annotated tag with:**
     ```
     $ git tag -a v1.0.0 -m "Bump release to v1.0.0"
     $ git show v1.0.0